kylejsarte/TelechatSharp/README.md

 ## `Chat.cs`

-`Chat` exposes the following public properties which are modeled after the Telegram JSON schema, notably a collection of custom `Message` objects which contains object representations of all messages in the chat.
+`Chat` exposes the following public properties, notably a collection of custom `Message` objects representing all messages in the chat.
 The library provides some flexibility during deserialization, in that only the `messages` property—a JSON array—must be present in the JSON for successful conversion.

 ```csharp
 public string?
 Name { get; set; }